ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 ### Determining Successful Establishment

 Implementations may select the criteria by which a leaf node is considered to be successfully connected differently on a per-protocol basis.
 If the only protocol being used is a transport protocol with a clear handshake, like TCP, then the obvious choice is to declare that node "connected" when the last packet of the three-way handshake has been received.
-If the only protocol being used is an "unconnected" protocol, like UDP, the implementation may consider the node fully "connected" the moment it determines a route is present, before sending any packets on the network.
+If the only protocol being used is an "unconnected" protocol, like UDP, the implementation may consider the node fully "connected" the moment it determines a route is present, before sending any packets on the network {{unconnected-racing}}.

 For protocol stacks with multiple handshakes, the decision becomes more nuanced.
 If the protocol stack involves both TLS and TCP, an implementation MAY determine that a leaf node is connected after the TCP handshake is complete, or it MAY wait for the TLS handshake to complete as well.
 The benefit of declaring completion when the TCP handshake finishes, and thus stopping the race for other branches of the tree, is that there will be less burden on the network from other connection attempts.
 On the other hand, by waiting until the TLS handshake is complete, an implementation avoids the scenario in which a TCP handshake completes quickly, but TLS negotiation is either very slow or fails altogether in particular network conditions or to a particular endpoint.